deuxfleurs-org/garage/doc/book/design/goals.md

 +++
 title = "Goals and use cases"
-weight = 5
+weight = 10
 +++

 ## Goals and non-goals

-Garage is a lightweight geo-distributed data store that implements the [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) object storage protocole.
+Garage is a lightweight geo-distributed data store that implements the [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) object storage protocol.
 It enables applications to store large blobs such as pictures, video, images, documents, etc., in a redundant multi-node setting.
 S3 is versatile enough to also be used to publish a static website.